Gluing restricted nerves of $\infty$-categories

 is a categorical equivalence. \end{corollary}

-Corollary \ref{0co} still holds if one replaces $I$ by the subset $E\subseteq F$ of \'{e}tale morphisms.
+Corollary \ref{0co:scheme2} still holds if one replaces $I$ by the subset $E\subseteq F$ of \'{e}tale morphisms.

-One might be tempted to apply Corollary \ref{0co2} by taking $\cE_1=P$, $\cE_2=I$.
-However, the assumption of Corollary \ref{0co2} does not hold.
+One might be tempted to apply Corollary \ref{0co:main} by taking $\cE_1=P$, $\cE_2=I$.
+However, the assumption of Corollary \ref{0co:main} does not hold.
 For example, we may take $f$ to be the structural morphism of the disjoint union of varieties of unbounded dimensions over a field.

-\begin{proof}[Proof of Corollary \ref{0co}] Let $\cC=\Sch''$.
+\begin{proof}[Proof of Corollary \ref{0co:scheme2}] Put $\cC=\Sch''$.
 We introduce the following auxiliary sets of morphisms.
 Let $F_{\r{ft}}\subseteq F$ be the set of separated morphisms of finite type, and let $I_{\r{ft}}=I\cap F_{\r{ft}}$.
 Consider the following commutative diagram

 where the upper arrow is induced by ``composing morphisms in $P$ and $I_{\r{ft}}$'', while the left arrow is induced by ``composing morphisms in $I_{\r{ft}}$ and $I$''.
-We will apply Theorem \ref{0th} three times to show that all arrows in the diagram except the lower arrow are categorical equivalences.
+We will apply Theorem \ref{0th:main} to all arrows in the diagram, except the lower one, to show that they are categorical equivalences.
 It then follows that the lower arrow is also a categorical equivalence.